 Baraadsar Lake Trek

-Baraadsar Lake, sacred to local communities, is a high altitude lake lying on the border of Himachal Pradesh and Uttarakhand, between the Rupin and Supin valleys in Western Garhwal.
-The trail starts out from the Rupin valley through various villages, forest and finally over the ridge separating Rupin and Supin valleys with excellent panoramic views.
-Tucked away inside a massive cauldron surrounded by virgin peaks, with difficult access and barely any information, it is one of the lesser known treks in the area.
+The Baraadsar Lake is a sacred lake that lies on the border of Uttarakhand and Himachal Pradesh tucked between the Rupin and Supin valleys in the Western Garhwal Himalayas.
+The trail to Baradsaar Lake starts from the Rupin valley through villages, dense forest and finally over a ridge that separates the Rupin and Supin valleys with excellent panoramic views.
+Tucked away inside a massive cauldron, this bowl-shaped high altitude Baraadsar Lake is one of the least explored treks in the area.
+This moderate level trek involves a good fitness level due to a series of ascents.
+Trek this offbeat trail to enjoy unimaginable vistas and stunning sceneries.

 Bara Bhangal is made only for experienced trekkers who want to test their limits.
 The challenges faced in the trek should not be underestimated.
 You should attempt this trek only If you have already done a trek that climbs to 4700-5000 metres.
 It is recommended not to opt this trek if you cannot get acclimatized in high altitudes.
 Besides you need to have a strong physical endurance to complete this trek.
 For details on trek difficulty level, please read on Bikat Rating Scale